zmike/bztogl/README.md

 `--product` option.

 * Is the Gitlab project name correct?
-If it is different from Bugzilla's product name, you can use the `--target_product` option.
+If it is different from Bugzilla's product name, you can use the `--target-project=username/project` option.

 [installation]: #installation